 The NMBA has published a Decision Making Framework to guide nurses, midwives and employers about changes to scope of practice.

-The NMBA has published the following Fact sheets for nurses, midwives, students and employers:
+The NMBA has published the following fact sheets related to scope of practice for nurses, midwives and employers:

 State and territory health departments have set up specific recruitment to respond to the COVID-19 pandemic – please see links below (we will update links as new workforce information is added):